FrancesCoronel/personal-website-v3/content/posts/2018-09-28-alternative-cs-programs.md

 ### Holberton School

-<blockquote class="embedly-card"><h4><a href="https://www.holbertonschool.com/">Holberton School of Software Engineering</a></h4><p>With peer learning, you don't just learn with each other, but from each other.
+<blockquote class="embedly-card" data-card-controls="0"><h4><a href="https://www.holbertonschool.com/">Holberton School of Software Engineering</a></h4><p>With peer learning, you don't just learn with each other, but from each other.
 Through teamwork and collaboration, students, tackle challenges, reach goals, and offer their support along the way.
 This isn't your traditional program.
 Our curriculum ranges from C to Python to DevOps and much more, diving deep to give you a thorough foundation.</p></blockquote>
 <script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

 - [Syllabus for the 1st year of their program](https://holbertonschool.s3-us-west-1.amazonaws.com/syllabus/holberton_school_syllabus_03082017010101.pdf)